Current Concerns

 Program Consultant

-Helped the APLA team develop in-house training modules for clients throughough the greater Southern California region.
+Helped the APLA team develop in-house training modules for clients throughout the greater Southern California region.

 Adjunct Professor